Disclaimer: This post may contain affiliate links. This blog generates income through affiliate links at no extra cost to you.

 Is lavender simple syrup calming?

 Many people report feeling calmer after drinking lavender-infused drinks, particularly if you take the time to inhale the calming floral scent.
+Its natural calming properties are especially evident when incorporated into warm beverages.

 Does lavender simple syrup need to be refrigerated?